Questions & Answers

 every community and junior college

-the major public libraries
+major public libraries

-the major chambers of commerce
+major chambers of commerce

-the cable television facilities within the sponsored district.
+cable television facilities

-The CCA follows up periodically with those who have received the DVD to encourage them to use the DVD and asks for feedback, which the CCA in turn sends to the host to keep him or her informed about the DVD's success.
+The CCA follows up periodically with those who have received the DVD to encourage them to use the DVD and ask for feedback, which the CCA in turn sends to the host to keep him or her informed about the DVD's success.